okany/easypython/README.md

 * test82 - cuts a rod from the weak points of the rod in an order to minimize the rod cutting cost where cutting each rod costs the length of the rod
 * test83 - distributes minimum number of candies to N children each with a priority
 * test84 - inserts a new interval into a list of intervals which are non-overlapping and sorted based on start times
+* test85 - deletes all nodes with duplicate numbers in a sorted linked list